 How to get involved as a CEC member

 Any UT Austin student is eligible to join the CEC at any time.
-To become a GeneralMember, simply complete the three following steps:
+To become a CEC member, simply complete the following steps:

-We’re a community, and we want to meet you!
-We’ll give you the chance to briefly say hello and what you’re excited about or interested in.
+We’re a community, and fellow your fellow environmentally-minded Longhorns want to meet you!
+Campfires are our twice-monthly club meetings.
+We set aside time at each Campfire to meet-and-greet with fellow CECer’s.
 That way you can begin building relationships with others who hold similar interests.
-Learn more about General Meetings.

 Why join the CEC?